-A traditional maze surgery requires the chest to be opened and the heart to be stopped.
+Traditional maze surgery requires opening the chest and stopping the heart.
 A mini-maze is done with small incisions and special surgical tools.
-This often leads to shorter recovery time and lower risk of infection.
+This often leads to shorter recovery and lower risk of infection.

 Prior to Procedure

-Minimally invasive procedure only requires small cuts to be made in the chest wall.
-Two small incisions will be made along your side.
+Two small incisions will be made along the side of the chest wall.
 A small camera will be inserted through one of the incisions.
-The doctor will be able to look at the heart with this camera.
+The doctor will look at the heart with this camera.
 A second tool will be used to create small areas of scar tissue.
 The tip of the tool uses extreme cold or radiowaves to destroy small areas of tissue.
 This process is called ablation.

 About 3 days

 - Give you medicines to control pain or nausea

 During your stay, the hospital staff will take steps to lower your risk of infection such as:

 - Wearing gloves or masks

 There are also steps you can take to lower your risk of infection such as: